fimrie/DeepCoy/README.md

 Generated molecules can be obtained upon request.

+# Examples

+An example Jupyter notbook demonstrating the use of DeepCoy to generate and select decoy molecule can be found in the `examples` directory.

 # Contact (Questions/Bugs/Requests)

 Please submit a Github issue or contact Fergus Imrie [imrie@stats.ox.ac.uk](mailto:imrie@stats.ox.ac.uk).